apache/arrow/java/README.md

 pom.xml will make use of this JAR, you can then exclude/resolve the original dependency to a version of your choosing.

+## System/Environmental Variables

+There are several system/environmental variables that users can config.

+* BoundsChecking: Bounds checking is on by default.
+You can disable it by setting either the system property("arrow.enable_unsafe_memory_access") or the environmental variable ("ARROW_ENABLE_UNSAFE_MEMORY_ACCESS") to "true".
+When both the system property and the environmental variable are set, the system property takes precedence.

+* NullCheckingForGet: Null checking is on by default.
+You can disable it by setting either the system property("arrow.enable_null_check_for_get") or the environmental variable ("ARROW_ENABLE_NULL_CHECK_FOR_GET") to "false".
+When both the system property and the environmental variable are set, the system property takes precedence.

+## Java Properties

+For java 9 or later, should set "-Dio.netty.tryReflectionSetAccessible=true".

 ## Java Code Style Guide

 Arrow Java follows the Google style guide [here][3] with the following